When Cancer Spreads to the Bone

 - Need to urinate (pee) more often than usual

 - Are always thirsty and drinking more than usual

 If the hypercalcemia gets worse and you become more dehydrated, you may also have muscle weakness or pain in your muscles and joints.
 Hypercalcemia can be dangerous if not treated.
-It can lead to confusion, a coma or kidney failure.
+It can lead to seizure, irregular heartbeat, heart attack, confusion, loss of consciousness, coma or kidney failure.

 To prevent hypercalcemia, you can:

 - Stay active by walking.